michelts/django-nginx-memcache/README.rst

         ('X-Forwarded-SSL', 'on')
     )  # values in tuples are header, value that confirms was a HTTPS request
     # the examples above are the defaults.
 See middleware.py

 #.
+Set page version and encryptation methods:

+    # Set to a callable that get request and returns a string with the version.
+    # Could be used to differs logged-in and logged-out users.
+    CACHE_NGINX_PAGE_VERSION_FUNCTION = page_version_fn_callable

+    # Set to a callable that get the raw key string and returns it encrypted.
+    # By default, the raw key will be converted to a md5 hexdigest.
+    CACHE_NGINX_ENCRYPTATION_FUNCTION = encryptation_fn_callable

+#.
 Setup Memcached appropriately as described in `Django's cache framework docs <http://docs.djangoproject.com/en/dev/topics/cache/#memcached>`_.

 #.
 Install Nginx with the `set_misc <https://github.com/agentzh/set-misc-nginx-module>`_ or `set_hash module <https://github.com/simpl/ngx_http_set_hash>`_.
 This is required to compute md5 cache keys from within Nginx.
 (See installing nginx below).